serverless/blog/posts/2017-10-20-how-droplr-scales-to-millions-serverless-framework.md

   - AntoniOrfin
 ---

-**Droplr is a tool used by more than 500.000 users.
-Every day, these users share thousands of screenshots, screencasts and files.
-We are growing fast and constantly looking for technologies that empowers such growth - that’s why we are talking about Serverless today.**
+I'm Antoni Orfin, a Solution Architect at [Droplr](https://droplr.com/?utm_source=serverlesscom&utm_medium=referral&utm_campaign=blogpost20171020).
+We're used by more than 500,000 users, who share thousands of screenshots, screencasts and files every day—so we're constantly looking for technologies that empower growth.

-I'm Antoni Orfin, a Solution Architect at [Droplr](https://droplr.com/?utm_source=serverlesscom&utm_medium=referral&utm_campaign=blogpost20171020) and I’d like to share with you some thoughts on our experience of moving Droplr’s infrastructure to Lambda.
-It’s been quite a journey, but well worth setting off in it, so read on!

-When we first heard about AWS Lambda, we were thrilled.
-At the time, we were using a Docker-based microservices architecture, which entailed problems like rapid deployments, complexity of Docker-based microservices architecture and underutilized EC2.
-Lambda could help us eliminate some of the unneeded complexity.
+When we first heard about AWS Lambda, we were using a Docker-based microservices architecture.
+It carried some problems: rapid deployments, complexity of Docker-based microservices architecture and underutilized EC2.
+Lambda could help us eliminate some of that unneeded complexity.

-We wanted to give it a try as fast as possible.
+We immediately knew we wanted to give Lambda a try.
 Our main goal was to make our development process even as streamlined as possible.
-It had to be super easy and fun for developers to deploy their own production-grade microservices It had to boost productivity and inspire innovation.
+Our main goals were to boost productivity and inspire innovation—make it super easy and fun for developers to deploy their own production-grade microservices.

-So, we started doing some PoCs on the Serverless Framework, and today we're leveraging several Lambda-hosted microservices on top of our existing architecture.
+So, we started doing some PoCs on the [Serverless Framework](https://serverless.com/framework/).
+Today we're leveraging several Lambda-hosted microservices on top of our existing architecture.

+It's been quite a journey, but well worth setting off on!
+Read on for a deeper dive.

 # Our Serverless architecture